 Debt is classified as business or household depending on the purpose of the loan.
-All farm and household debt should be recorded in either Section J or in Section M Item 4, and recorded only once.
+All farm and household debt should be recorded in either Section K (CRR)/Section J (Oats, Peanuts, Soybeans) or here in Item 4, and recorded only once.
 Item 4 applies to the producer's household only, not to the producer's farm business.